Srajangpt1/ai_security_crew/README.md

 <details>
 <summary>Alternative: Using a Pre-existing OAuth Access Token (BYOT)</summary>

-If you are running mcp-atlassian part of a larger system that manages Atlassian OAuth 2.0 access tokens externally (e.g., through a central identity provider or another application), you can provide an access token directly to this MCP server.
+If you are running mcp-security-review part of a larger system that manages Atlassian OAuth 2.0 access tokens externally (e.g., through a central identity provider or another application), you can provide an access token directly to this MCP server.
 This method bypasses the interactive setup wizard and the server's internal token management (including refresh capabilities).

 **Requirements:**
 - A valid Atlassian OAuth 2.0 Access Token with the necessary scopes for the intended operations.